flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/fixinfo.md

 ## Overview

-The MCDU FIX INFO pages are used to create waypoint intersections of the flight plan with radials, radiuses, and abeam intercept points associated with a waypoint.
+The MCDU FIX INFO pages are used to create waypoint intersections of the flight plan with radial, radius, and abeam intercept points associated with a waypoint.

 These lines or circles are displayed on the ND and also used to compute intercept waypoints which are then added to the active flight plan.